Immersion silver plating

 Immersion silver plating (or IAg plating) is a surface plating process that creates a thin layer of silver over copper objects.
 It consists in dipping the object briefly into a solution containing silver ions.

 Immersion silver plating is used by the electronics industry in manufacture of printed circuit boards (PCBs), to protect copper conductors from oxidation and improve solderability.

-Advantages and disadvantages
+Advantages

 Immersion silver coatings have excellent surface planarity, compared to more traditional coating processes such as hot air solder leveling (HASL).
 They also have low losses in high-frequency applications due to the skin effect.

+Disadvantages

 On the other hand, silver coatings will degrade over time due to oxidation or air contaminants such as sulfur compounds and chlorine.
 A problem peculiar to silver coatings is the formation of silver whiskers under electric fields, which may short out components.